Article

 In the UK, Ofsted-registered settings are required to follow the standards set out by the EYFS framework for the learning, development and care of their children from birth to five years old.
 While these required standards mean a shared curriculum, which has its merits, it also results in what I refer to as the ‘driven curriculum’.
 Yes, a driven curriculum gives us strategies of what we need to teach, and it ensures that every child will broadly cover the same areas.
 However, a one-size-fits-all approach isn’t always sustainable.
 As educators who understand that each child is unique, we can do better.

-According to government guidelines and British Heart Foundation recommendations, it’s important for children from one to five-years-old to be physically active for a minimum of 180 minutes per day, where possible.
+According to government guidelines and British Heart Foundation recommendations, it’s important for children from one to five years old to be physically active for a minimum of 180 minutes per day, where possible.
 Pair this fact with the above-mentioned finding that physical movement in young children enhances brain function, and educators have the golden ticket to learning: get those kids moving!

 Girl on slide